Basic Science Physiology

 • CSF production & circulation — choroid plexus (70%), total volume ~150 mL, production ~500 mL/day, turned over 3–4×/day; flow: lateral ventricles → foramen of Monro → 3rd ventricle → aqueduct of Sylvius → 4th ventricle → Luschka/Magendie → subarachnoid space → arachnoid granulations → superior sagittal sinus

-• CSF in disease — bacterial (PMNs, ↓↓glucose, ↑↑protein), viral (lymphocytes, normal glucose), TB/fungal (lymphocytes, ↓glucose), GBS (albuminocytologic dissociation), MS (oligoclonal bands, ↑IgG index), SAH (xanthochromia)
+• CSF in disease — bacterial (PMNs, ↓↓glucose, ↑↑protein), viral (lymphocytes, normal glucose), TB/fungal (lymphocytes, ↓glucose), GBS (albuminocytologic dissociation, may be absent in week 1), MS (CSF-unique oligoclonal bands, ↑IgG index), SAH (RBCs + xanthochromia after ~6–12 h; no universally accepted RBC cutoff — serial-tube clearing only suggestive, not definitive)

 • Hydrocephalus — communicating vs obstructive; NPH triad (wet–wacky–wobbly); pseudotumor cerebri/IIH (young obese women, papilledema, empty sella)

-• Blood-brain barrier — endothelial tight junctions + basement membrane + astrocyte foot processes; lipophilic/small/uncharged molecules cross; circumventricular organs LACK BBB (area postrema, median eminence, neurohypophysis, pineal, subfornical organ, OVLT)
+• Blood-brain barrier — physical paracellular barrier = cerebral endothelial tight junctions, supported by basement membrane, pericytes, and astrocyte endfeet (astrocytic AQP4 supports water handling + NMOSD antigen biology, but is NOT the primary paracellular barrier); lipophilic/small/uncharged molecules cross; circumventricular organs LACK BBB (area postrema, median eminence, neurohypophysis, pineal, subfornical organ, OVLT)

 • BBB disruption — infection, tumors, ischemia → contrast enhancement on MRI = BBB breakdown